creatis-myriad/creatis-myriad.github.io/collections/_posts/2023-10-03-NISF_NeuralImplicitSegmentationFunctions.md

 **What are NIFs?**
 NIFs are models which map a signal (for example: image intensity, segmentation) from a coordinate space.

 The authors propose a model NISF (Neural Implicit Segmentation Functions) that use NIFs.
-This model produces a segmentation as well as interpolate the results on unseen areas of an image, at an arbitrary resolution.
+This model produces a segmentation as well as interpolates the results to unseen areas of an image, at an arbitrary resolution.

 # Method